How I Practice Law

 Another Corollary: No Lawsuit is Too Small for a Sole Practitioner

 Most of us, however, do not have lawsuits that are too big, we have lawsuits that are too small.
 (Refer as this point to the final corollary, "Sole Practitioners Are More Likely to Tell You to Forget It and Go Home.")
-Typically, when a small case must be tried, or in some way resolved, the sole practitioner is able to do it, charge a reasonable fee, and get a result.
+Typically, when a small case must be tried, or in some way resolved with an affordable lawyer, the sole practitioner attorney is able to do it, charge a reasonable fee, and get a result.
 The large firm won't even touch small matters – unless you are a big client of the firm.
-Your case, however small, is important to the sole practitioner.
+Your case, however small, is important to the sole practitioner, who can be your best bet when you need an affordable litigation attorney.

 Sole Practitioners Don’t Get Overwhelmed – Firm Lawyers do

 Herein of greed and lifestyle.
 The sole practitioner has much more control over his workload than does the firm attorney.
 Many law firms expect their young associates to bill 2,400 hours billed per year, a killing load.
-Given that sort of a burden on attorneys, any additional work can quickly push an attorney to overload, and overload means one of two things: inadequate work or a change of attorney s on the case.
-Attorneys are moved around on cases to make sure that the requisite amount of work gets done by all attorneys.
+Given that sort of a burden on attorneys, any additional work can quickly push an attorney to overload, and overload means one of two things: inadequate work or a change of attorneys on the case.

 Jurors Can Relate